Duke of Edinburgh's Award

 An amazing self-development program

-The Duke of Edinburgh’s Award allows young people who are looking for new opportunities, challenges and adventure to reach their goals and develop teamwork and leadership skills.
+The Duke of Edinburgh’s International Award allows young people who are looking for new opportunities, challenges and adventure to reach their goals and develop teamwork and leadership skills.
 Since the scheme was implemented at St Aloysius College in 2001, a rapidly growing number of students have taken the opportunity to participate in this internationally recognised award.
-Students work towards bronze, silver or gold Duke of Edinburgh’s Awards and are awarded South Australian Certificate of Education (SACE) units.
+Students work towards Bronze, Silver and Gold Duke of Edinburgh’s International Awards and are awarded South Australian Certificate of Education (SACE) units.

 The spirit of adventure and discovery is organised through St Aloysius College and takes the form of several camping and walking expeditions in Kuipto Forest, Deep Creek as well as the expedition during the annual Year 9 Camp at Wilpena Pound.
 Kayaking expeditions are also undertaken, navigating the back-waters of the River Murray.